 Fellows are responsible for the direct supervision of medical students and provide assistance to residents rotating on the consultation service.
 They are responsible for a weekly morning didactic while at HUP, choosing a weekly case and evidenced based article for presentation for students and residents.

-All applicants must participate in the NRMP Match.
-We will not offer any “out of match” positions.
-For information on how to register for the match please go to http://www.nrmp.org/
+All applicants must participate in the NRMP Match which will open for Registration on September 9th 12Noon EST. We will not offer any “out of match” positions.
+For further information on how to register for the match please go to http://www.nrmp.org/.

 - A completed application form (click here to download)